- As low as $346/Night

 - Condo

-Walk into our airy and bright condo of 2 bedrooms, 2 full bathrooms, living room, kitchen (with nearly every luxury) and balcony that overlooks the pool.
+Walk into our airy and bright condo of 2 bedrooms, 2 full bathrooms, living room, kitchen (with nearly every amenities) and balcony that overlooks the pool.
 We are on the 3rd floor with walk up only.
 Our master bath has been modernized and enlarged.

 About the Area